Design and Dynamics of Two-Qubit Gates with Motional States of Electrons on Helium: Device and Operation

 where the last term is set to either $\vb*{V}^\zeta_\mathrm{II}$ or $\vb*{V}^\zeta_\mathrm{III}$, depending on the desired type of entanglement.
 For this voltage function, the main goal in the optimization of the constant voltage vectors $\vb*{V}^\zeta_\mathrm{I}$, $\vb*{V}^\zeta_\mathrm{II}$ and $\vb*{V}^\zeta_\mathrm{III}$ was to directly minimize the ZZ-coupling, quantified by

 where $E_i$ is the $i$-th eigenenergy of the full system.
-This optimization is described in more detail in appendix~\ref{app:zz-opt}.
+This optimization is described in more detail in appendix~\ref{app:zz-opt}, together with the resulting energy spectra and von Neumann entropies.

-In order to operate two-qubit gates, we introduce a time-dependence $\vb*{V}(\lambda)=\vb*{V}(\lambda(t))$ in the voltage functions.
+Two-qubit gate operations are enabled by introducing a time-dependence in the parametrization of the voltage functions, $\vb*{V}(\lambda)=\vb*{V}(\lambda(t))$.
 The time-dependent parameter $\lambda(t)$ should induce a smooth transition from the idle configuration~I to one of the entangling configurations (II or III) and then back, as time progresses \cite{strauch_quantum_2003}.
-Inspired by~\cite{ghosh2013}, the explicit function shape was chosen to be
+Two-qubit gates can then be realized by driving the system into an entangling configuration, where the system is kept for a duration $\thd$ to generate entanglement, before returning to the configuration~I, where the electronic states can be regarded as qubit states.
+However, at intermediate timescales, where the transition between the configurations is neither fully diabatic nor adiabatic, entanglement is also generated during the transition itself.
+To accurately capture the full dynamics of the gate protocol, we employ a numerical method, described in section~\ref{sec:num-method}, which provides an exact solution to the time-dependent problem across all relevant timescales.